timtennyson/Defi-DApps-Investment-Analyzer/README.md

 It incorporates differents required dependencies.
 These dependencies include the folowing imports :

-import os
-import requests
-import json
+import numpy as np
 import pandas as pd
-from dotenv import load_dotenv from pycoingecko import CoinGeckoAPI from datetime import datetime from defillama import DefiLlama

-%matplotlib inline
+import hvplot.pandas
+import sqlalchemy